tvheadend/tvheadend/docs/class/profile.md

 ####Add/Edit Dialog Example

-A common set of fields is used for the _Add_ or _Edit_ functions, most of which can also be seen in the grid view:
+A common set of fields is used for the _Add_ or _Edit_ functions, most of which can be seen in the grid view:

 !['Add/Edit Stream Profiles' Dialog - mkv](docresources/configstreamprofiles1.png)